andkrau/NuanceResurrection/Readme.txt

 Sound support:

-Audio is implemented using the FMOD library.
+On Windows, audio is implemented using the FMOD library.
+On Linux, audio uses the miniaudio library (bundled) which auto-detects PulseAudio, ALSA or other available backends.
 The emulator supports all DAC configurations made possible through the Nuon BIOS audio routines.

 Multi-cycle instructions: